Congratulations on Your Recent Engagement!

-The celebration of marriage is entrusted to the pastor of either Catholic party (c.
+The celebration of marriage is entrusted to the pastor of either Catholic party (Code of Canon Law, c.
 530, n.
 4).
-Indeed, the permission of a Catholic party’s proper pastor is required if the marriage will not take place in his parish (c.
+Indeed, the permission of a Catholic party’s proper pastor is required if the marriage will not take place in his parish (Code of Canon Law, c.
 1115).
 For subjects of the Archdiocese for the Military Services, the proper pastor is the AMS priest assigned to their military installation.

 If you or your intended spouse is a subject of the AMS, then you can begin to prepare for your marriage by contacting the AMS priest assigned to the military installation where you serve.

 If you and your intended spouse are not subjects of the AMS but would like to celebrate your marriage in a chapel on a military installation, then you must contact the pastor of your civilian parish to begin marriage preparation according to the process established in that civilian diocese.

 At the initial meeting with the civilian priest, please inform him of your desire to celebrate the marriage on a military installation.

 Note that access to military installations is restricted.
 Some connection with the military is required for non-AMS Christian faithful to celebrate marriage in the installation chapel.

 As soon as possible after you and your intended spouse have decided to marry, contact the Catholic priest at your military installation to begin the marriage preparation process.
 At this initial meeting, the priest will: